Recommended Resources

 Deep Questions with Cal Newport

-Hosted by computer-science professor Cal Newport, the podcast presents — in my opinion — one of the most balanced and nuanced takes on AI and digital ethics that I've seen.
+Hosted by computer-science professor Cal Newport, the podcast presents — in my opinion — one of the most balanced and nuanced takes on AI and digital ethics across the board.
+It also doesn't hurt that his academic background means he can tread deeper into the subject matter without sounding clueless.

 Books